AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 In these functions, a number of default fields is available, and the {api:anychart.format.Context#getData}getData(){api} method allows you to refer to a custom field in your data. (?)
 Also, you can use methods of the [tree data model](../Working_with_Data/Tree_Data_Model) to perform operations on data.

-For the **Project** chart, the following fields are available in formatting functions:
+For the **Project chart**, the following fields are available in formatting functions:

 * `id`
 * `name`